-- .01 These standards are binding on Fellows, Associates and Affiliates of the Canadian Institute of Actuaries for work in Canada and for members of bilateral organizations, as defined in the bylaws, when those members are practising in Canada. - .02 The standards consist of recommendations and other guidance. - .03 A recommendation is the highest order of guidance in the standards.
-Unless there is evidence to the contrary, there is a presumption that a deviation from a recommendation is a deviation from accepted actuarial practice. - .04 Each recommendation is in a box, followed by its effective date in square brackets.
+- These standards are binding on Fellows, Associates and Affiliates of the Canadian Institute of Actuaries for work in Canada. - .02 The standards consist of recommendations and other guidance. - A recommendation is the highest order of guidance in the standards.
+Unless there is evidence to the contrary, there is a presumption that a deviation from a recommendation is a deviation from accepted actuarial practice. - Each recommendation is in italicized text, followed by its effective date in square brackets.